 This includes access to NDS’s committees and sub-committees, opportunities for knowledge sharing and peer-to-peer engagement, access to all sections of our Royal Commission hub (including complimentary access to professional advice and/or NDS member discounts), access to all NDS state, regional and national conferences and events, including the annual CEOs’ Meeting.

 5. National and local perspectives

 NDS understands the importance of local networks and information and complements these with a national approach to ensure members have access to upcoming trends, analysis and learning opportunities and a strong, influential voice.
 Members have access to all NDS expertise, regardless of location.

 6. Business supports and services

 We are committed to lowering the costs of business and ensuring members can access the professional services and resources that they might need.
-This includes:

 - Exclusive access to NDS’s free WHS member-only advice line

 - Exclusive access to NDS’s free legal helpline (Organisational Members only)